 HaloSan In The Drinking Water Of The City Of Denmark, South Carolina

-While the issue is currently under investigation, it is still unclear the health effects of HaloSan on the 3,000 residents exposed to it for ten years.
-However, some residents are blaming the water for illnesses that they have been suffering.
+While the issue is under investigation, the health effects of HaloSan on the 3,000 residents exposed to it for ten years are still unclear.
+However, some residents blame the water for the illnesses that they have been suffering.

-The EPA provides that although HaloSan is being used as a pesticide, the dosage must still be regulated.
-It was unclear if the dosage added to the drinking water system in Denmark was regulated or if the water has been filtered.
+The EPA states that although HaloSan is used as a pesticide, its dosage must still be regulated.
+It was unclear if the dosage added to the drinking water system in Denmark was regulated or if the water had been filtered.

-But without knowing the concentration levels in the water, it is difficult to determine its potential health impacts.
-Indeed, it very concerns that a toxic chemical has been added to the drinking water.
-Even more so, its usage is unregulated.
+Indeed, it is very concerning that a toxic chemical has been added to drinking water, and its use is unregulated.

 HaloSan and Disinfection Byproducts

-Chlorine is commonly used as a disinfectant that can kill disease-causing bacteria in the water.
-Disinfectants like bromine and chlorine can create disinfection byproducts in the water when there is excess organic matter.
-DBPs are considered chemical compounds that may occur whenever a halogen-based disinfectant will react with organic matter.
+DBPs are chemical compounds that may occur when a halogen-based disinfectant reacts with organic matter.
 Regulated DBPs include Haloacetic Acids and Total Trihalomethanes.

 Upgrades in the Water Distribution of Denmark